ajinkyakolhe112/1---Kaggle---MNIST/1. MNIST/9 aug/implementation_log.md

 **Steps to Complete**
 - [x] Data in csv ->
-- [x] Data in Dataloader ready to be trained
+- [x] Data in Dataloader ready to be trained -> not increamental coding, and 1 logical error , np matrix didn't visualize properly for one hot encoding
 - [ ] Model Architecture
 - [ ] Model Training
 - [ ] Model Monitoring